dimagi/AadharDemoAuth/README.md

-Aadhar Demo Auth
+Aadhaar Demo Auth
 ===========

-Aadhar Demo Auth provides the basic hook to interact with UIDAI API([1.6](https://uidai.gov.in/images/FrontPageUpdates/aadhaar_authentication_api_2_0.pdf)).
+Aadhaar Demo Auth provides the basic hook to interact with UIDAI API([1.6](https://uidai.gov.in/images/FrontPageUpdates/aadhaar_authentication_api_2_0.pdf)).
 It takes care of creating the request packet, sending it to UIDAI and then parsing the response.
-One can validate Aadhar Number against demographic details only.
+One can validate Aadhaar Number against demographic details only.

 ### Certificates
 There are a bunch of certificates used for creating the request package which needs to be added.